 Under the RACE for Children Act, companies developing cancer drugs will test the drugs in children with cancer.
 Pediatric oncologists will be able to study new cancer drugs, with industry funding.

 The RACE for Children Act is not a new program.
-It is an update of the The Pediatric Research Equity Act (PREA) which requires drug companies to develop their drugs not only for adults, but for children as well.
+It is an update of the Pediatric Research Equity Act (PREA) which requires drug companies to develop their drugs not only for adults, but for children as well.
 However, PREA has never applied to cancer drugs because children’s cancers occur in different organs than adult cancers.
-The RACE for Children Act updates PREA by providing that companies developing cancer drugs would undertake PREA studies of their drugs in children when the molecular target of their drugs are relevant to a children’s cancers.
-In addition, the RACE for Children Act also updates PREA by ending exemption of PREA obligations for cancer drugs with molecular targets and orphan designations.
+The RACE for Children Act updates PREA by providing that companies developing cancer drugs would undertake PREA studies of their drugs in children when the molecular target of their drug is relevant to a children’s cancer.

 Ask your Senators and Representatives to cosponsor The RACE Act.
 (It only takes 2 minutes).